MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 # Hotpatch for virtual machines

-Hotpatching is a way to install OS security updates on supported _Windows Server Datacenter: Azure Edition_ virtual machines (VMs) that doesn’t require a reboot after installation.
+Hotpatching is a way to install OS security updates on supported Windows Server Datacenter: Azure Edition virtual machines (VMs) that doesn’t require a reboot after installation.
 It works by patching the in-memory code of running processes without the need to restart the process.
-This article covers information about hotpatch for supported VMs, which has the following benefits:
+Hotpatching also provides the following benefits:

-- Fewer binaries mean update install faster and consume less disk and CPU resources.
+- Fewer binaries mean updates install faster and consume less disk and CPU resources.
-- Lower workload impact with fewer reboots.
+- Lower workload impact with less need to restart your machine.
-- Better protection, as the hotpatch update packages are scoped to Windows security updates that install faster without rebooting.
+- Better protection, as the hotpatch update packages are scoped to Windows security updates that install faster without requiring you to restart your machine.
 - Reduces the time exposed to security risks and change windows, and easier patch orchestration with Azure Update Manager.

 >[!IMPORTANT]
 >Hotpatch is available for a free trial period, but after the period ends, you must enter one of the following pricing plans: <!--Get links for pricing plans.--->